jackdixonryan/venture/README.md

 - locations
 - world events
 Boy, this was getting complicated.
 But I do have a passion for this kind of rich storytelling.
 I love telling difficult stories with a lot of complexity.
 I love playing games where the world feels rich and complete.
 I love discovering something I reckon no other player has seen.
 I love the freedom of DND, the intricacy of fiction, and the complex world-building of video games.
 We need a tool, my friends.
 How are we supposed to keep tracking these rich worlds?
 Not all of us can be Matthew Mercer or Brendan Lee Mulligan.
 Some of us have wee little brains that only hold so much information at a time.
-What if instead of all that we could just
+What if instead of all that we could just...
 ## How
 ```javascript
 const world = new World({ name: "My World" });